fordfishman/git-version-control/session-1.md

 <br>

-You can choose whether or not your repository to be private.
+You can choose whether or not to make your repository to be private.
 If you plan to collaborate with others, you are required to have a public repository unless you pay for a premium GitHub account.

 Make sure to initialize with a README, which will give general information about your repository.
 You can also initialize with a license, which defines what others can and cannot do with your code.
+For more information, see [the Software Carpentry's primer on licenses](https://swcarpentry.github.io/git-novice/11-licensing/index.html).

 <br>

 ## Clone the remote repository to your machine

-To get this repository we have initialized onto our local machine we will clone it, which copies its contents.
+To get this repository onto our local machine, we will clone it, which copies its contents.
 Go to the repository you just made on GitHub.
 You will see a README.md file and a license file.
 Click on "Code", which opens a dropdown menu.
 Copy the HTTPS link, which will be `https://github.com/{USERNAME}/{REPO-NAME}.git`, with your username and repo name, respectively.

 <br>